-Here are explanations of some of the terms used in RS.
+Here are explanations of some of the terms used in Redis Enterprise Software (RS).

 A node is a physical machine, virtual machine, container or cloud instance on which the RS installation package was installed and the setup process was run in order to make the machine part of the cluster.